informatics-lab/blog/_posts/2016-09-16-Ravensbourne-work-experience.md

 layout: post
 summary: A busy week for the Ravensbourne design students
 author: Ross Middleham
 project:
 thumbnail: https://images.informaticslab.co.uk/articles/2016-09-16-Ravensbourne-work-experience/20160909_120306.jpg
 header: https://images.informaticslab.co.uk/articles/2016-09-16-Ravensbourne-work-experience/20160908_091857.jpg
 ---

-It was another busy week in the Met Office Informatics Lab.
-The Ravensbourne students, who joined the us through our joint connections with Mozilla, immersed themselves in what we were up to and got stuck in to the challenges we set.
+We recently welcomed three Graphic Design students from Ravensbourne to join the team for the week, as part of our ongoing MozFest partnership with Mozilla.

+The placements were awarded as a result of a brief challenging the students to analyse and communicate weather-based datasets in infographic form.
+We then helped to feedback to the students giving tips and advice on their submissions...of course this feedback was in the form of a handy infographic!
+With the help of both Mozilla and Ravensbourne the selected students were invited to work with our team, preparing graphics for a MozFest Fringe Event and working as part of our MozFest team to prepare activities for the event.

 ![Presenting on a big screen](https://images.informaticslab.co.uk/articles/2016-09-16-Ravensbourne-work-experience/20160908_092745.jpg)

-We tasked them to work on a live brief, developing promotional material for the international [Graphical Web](http://2016.graphicalweb.org/) conference being organised by the Lab and held at the Met Office in November.
+We tasked them to work on a live brief, developing promotional material for the international [Graphical Web](http://2016.graphicalweb.org/) conference, a MozFest Fringe Event, being organised by the Informatics Lab and held at the Met Office in November.
 This is a high profile, global 4-day conference, attended by over 30 speakers including Google, Mozilla and Amazon.

 They were briefed by the Head of the Lab, Design Lead and Senior Designer and worked quickly to understand the context and brainstorm ideas of assets to develop.
 They portioned the work between themselves according to their particular areas of interest – Nathaniel looked at packaging and way finding, Cherin working on animation and social graphics and Natasha developing a booklet, posters and lanyard designs.